terryychiuu/COMP4321-Project-frontend/README.md

 ### `npm install`

-To install all the required depedency
+To install all the required dependency

 ### `npm start`